Filter Dogs

 Where can I adopt a Border Collie in Calgary?

 Calgary Humane Society, AARCS, BARCS, ARF Alberta, Cochrane Humane, and Pawsitive Match all see BCs and BC mixes regularly.
 Border Collie Rescue Alberta (Lethbridge area) accepts Calgary applicants.
-The listings on this page aggregate all currently available Calgary BCs and mixes — updates every 2 hours.
+The listings on this page aggregate all currently available Calgary BCs and mixes — updates regularly.
 Most surrendered Calgary BCs are 1-5 year old adults; puppies are uncommon.
 Common surrender reasons: exercise/mental stimulation mismatch, herding behaviour with kids/pets, farm-dog-to-suburban-home transition failures, owner lifestyle changes.
 See our Border Collie adoption guide for the full Calgary playbook.

 How much does a Border Collie cost in Calgary?